ufal/npfl129/exam/questions.md

 #### Questions@:, Lecture 13 Questions

-- Explain the difference betwen deontological and utilitarian ethics.
+- Explain the difference between deontological and utilitarian ethics.
 List examples on how these theoretical frameworks can be applied in machine learning ethics.
 [10]